shubham-execideas/youuBlog/src/slider/think-globally-act-locally.md

   patient.
 Keep your existing systems, or your EHR (or, use ours – it’s really good)!
 Then, wrap it with the important revenue driving and outcome producing workflows.
 That’ll save you time and money.
 Ask us how
-postDescription: " How digital engagement drives healthy communities"
+postDescription: YOUUniverse drives healthy communities with a no-wrong door approach to behavioral healthcare
 date: 2023-02-15T19:04:44+05:30
 videoURL: https://drdevattach.blob.core.windows.net/public/YouuniverseHealthCloud.mp4
 sliderWhitePaper: /assets/ai-9-ways-youu-health-brochure-1-.pdf